Shopify/slate/README.md

 #### Safe Watch and Deploy

-Shopify Pipeline has a set of flags and warnings baked in to prevent you from pushing code to the main live theme (unless you explicitly want to).
+Slate has a set of flags and warnings baked in to prevent you from pushing code to the main live theme (unless you explicitly want to).
 This minimizes the risks of deploying changes to the live site while developing.

 #### Optimized production build